 - Andreas Marinius Andreasen, 08 Aug 1867 – 31 Jan 1925

-A Norway Parish Registers for Svelvik at the time of Anne's baptism were not located under their current county of Vestfold.
-At the time, Svelvik's Strømm church was a part of the Hurum parish in Buskerud County.
+A Norway Parish Registers for Svelvik at the time of Anne's baptism, confirmation and marriage were not located under the county of Vestfold where Anne lived.
+At the time, Svelvik's Strømm church was a part of the Hurum parish in neighboring Buskerud County and the register holding the Strømm records was the Hurum register.
+This was the case until Strømm became its own parish in 1861 following the opening of their new church.

-B In the 1800's, Svelvik was separated into two ajoining towns along the Drammen Fjord.
-They were Svelvik and Strømmen (also refered to as Strømm).
-The town was frequently referred to as Svelvikstrommen.
-Strømmen was incorporated into Svelvik in the 1950s.
+B In the 1800's, Svelvik was separated into two adjoining towns along the Drammen Fjord.
+They were Svelvik and Strømm (also referred to as Strømmen).
+The towns were frequently combined and referred to as Svelvikstrommen.
+Strømm was incorporated into Svelvik in the 1950s.

 C Strømmen Church was demolished in 1857 because it's size no longer suited the now bustling shipping town.
 Svelvik Church was erected in it's place in 1859.